 Do your due diligence when finding a suitable lender.
 Many for-profit lenders specialize in making short-term small business loans, but at extremely high-interest rates.
 These predatory loans can affect your ability to meet your other obligations, so it is essential that you understand the terms and conditions of the loan and how it will impact your cash flow.
 Getting the short-term financing you need, only to realize the obligations of the loan, will cripple your ability to meet your other financial obligations and can quickly turn into a devastating mistake.

 For more information on alternative lenders, call us at 1-800-Jersey-7.

 Bank loans are one of the most traditional ways to finance a business.
 Unfortunately, they’re also some of the hardest loans to get approved for due to their stricter requirements such as having an alternate source of income, stellar credit, or being able to provide significant collateral.
 Have a great business plan to support your case, be persistent, shop around for the lowest interest rate, and keep in mind that you can also try other avenues, such as CDFIs.

 Talk to a few banks to learn about their requirements and expectations before you count on bank loans as a source of financing for your business.

-Lending organizations, such as the Economic Development Authority or the US Small Business Administration Lending Partners, may be helpful for those businesses that do not qualify form more traditional (Bank) lending.
+Lending organizations, such as the Economic Development Authority (EDA) or the U.S. Small Business Administration Lending Partners, may be helpful for those businesses that do not qualify for more traditional (bank) lending.

 If you receive money from friends or family, it's always a good idea to have the terms in writing to avoid future challenges or legal issues.
 If the money is a gift and not a loan, keep in mind that you may need to report and pay a gift tax to the IRS.